List of Hetalia: Axis Powers characters: United Kingdom

 United Kingdom (イギリス, Igirisu), more commonly known as England or Britain is the personification of England and acting representation of the United Kingdom of Great Britain and Northern Ireland.
 He is depicted as an irritable man with thick bushy eyebrows whose notable character traits include terrible cooking skills, inability to hold his liquor, a foul mouth even though he styles himself as a gentleman, an ability to see supernatural creatures, and (in)ability to perform magic curses.
 In the English release of the anime, when asked why they opted to choose the name "Britain" over "England", Funimation explained that it was a request from the Japanese studio.
 Tokyopop, the English publisher of the manga, refers to him as "England".
 He is most antagonistic towards France, with whom he shares a long rivalry, and is supposedly tsundere towards America, whom he raised from a small child, though he is mostly shown insulting him.
 Scotland, Northern Ireland, and Wales are his brothers.
 Sealand is a micronation whom England considers to be an annoying little brother due to his continued attempts to get other countries to recognize him as an independent country.
 In the anime series, he is voiced by Noriaki Sugiyama in Japanese and originally by Scott Freeman in English until Funimation cut off all ties with him due to sex offences.
 He was replaced by Taliesin Jaffe in The World Twinkle, who himself was replaced by Steven Kelly in World Stars.

 France

-France (フランス, Furansu) is an overly romantic, carefree man.
+France (フランス, Furansu) is a romantic and carefree man.
 In the series, he is shown to have a long-held rivalry with England.
 He makes sexual passes at many characters.
 France explains away his long history of military defeats as a joke from God, but he believes he is gifted with his "charms" and his supreme cooking skills.
 He regards himself as the eldest brother among the European nations and is referred to as such by some of them, though he calls Spain his elder brother in turn.
 Most of the time, he does not bother remembering to speak English, instead using French, the "Language of Love".
-He has long blond hair, clear blue eyes, and usually wears a purple cathedral cloak.
+He has long blond hair, clear blue eyes, and usually wears a blue cathedral cloak.
 In the anime series, he is voiced by Masaya Onosaka in Japanese and J. Michael Tatum in English.